A post of prophetic meaning especially for younger Christians.

 Fear thou not the whip in His hand for it is not to punish thee but to correct and train thee that thou mightest come into submission to His will and be found in His likeness in that hour.
 Rejoice thou in thy trials in all thy tribulations and glory thou in His cross and in the confining limitations of His harness for He hath chosen thee and He hath taken upon Himself the responsibility of keeping thee strong and well fed.
 So lean thou upon Him and trust not in thine own ability and thine own understanding.
 So shalt thou be fed and His hand shall be upon thee and His glory shall overshadow thee and shall flow through thee as it goes forth to cover the earth.
 Glory to God!
 Bless the Lord!
 He’s wonderful!
 Let Him be Lord of your life, friends, and complain not at that which He bringeth to pass in your life.

 Bill Britton served as Vice President of Pinecrest Bible Training Center for the first three years of its existence and was a great blessing in helping to establish the work at Pinecrest.

 I first connected with this message in 1984, by a man named, Bob Mumford.
 As a young Christian, the allegory “nailed” me.
 What did I want for my life?
 I had to make some decisions.
 I sincerely wanted to follow the Father through this process.
-And this has not changed in over 30 years.
+And this hasn’t changed in almost 40 years.

 For more of these and other messages: Bill Britton P.O.
 Box 707 Springfield, Missouri 65801-0707.
 This is a faith ministry, made possible by members of the Body of Christ.
 Not copyrighted, may be translated or reprinted without further permission.
 All messages are free as the Lord provides.